2011 NBA lockout: Background

-This was the fourth lockout in David Stern's tenure as NBA commissioner.
+All four lockouts have occurred in David Stern's tenure as NBA commissioner.

 After the previous lockout, which shortened the from 82 to 50 games, a six-year deal between the owners, led by commissioner David Stern, and the players, led by director Billy Hunter and president Patrick Ewing of the labor union National Basketball Players Association (NBPA), was reached.
 As the CBA was set to expire on June 30, 2005, the two sides began to negotiate in early 2005.
 There were several issues obstructing the new agreement, which included adding an age limit for rookies, toughening the existing drug-testing program and limiting the length of long-term contracts.
 However, negotiations went smoothly and the two sides were able to reach a deal in June 2005, avoiding the lockout.
 That deal guaranteed players 57% of basketball-related income (BRI) and lasted for six years, until June 30, 2011.
 A year after signing the deal, eight owners signed a petition requesting Stern address the disparity between small-market and large-market teams.
 They wrote that "the hard truth is that our current economic system works only for larger-market teams and a few teams that have extraordinary success ...The rest of us are looking at significant and unacceptable annual financial losses."